MikeCurleyCoosan/myproject/README.md

 ### About Me:

 My name is Michael Curley and I am a student in the Higher Diploma in Data Analytics Course in ATU, Galway Ireland.
+This project was undertaken as part of the Principles of Data Analytics Module undertaken as part of that course of study.